 South Africa's nine provinces each operate development agencies that provide funding, business support, and market access to local enterprises.
-These Provincial Development Agencies (PDAs) complement national programmes with location-specific support ranging from R10,000 to R10 million.
+These Provincial Development Agencies (PDAs) complement national programmes with location-specific support ranging from micro-loans to multi-million-rand facilities.
 This guide covers all provincial agencies, their programmes, and how to access them.

 Who This Is For